Herzlich Willkommen zurück!

 It doesn't end here!

 Did you think I'd write these posts and then just leave you on your own?
 Das geht nicht!
 I'll be posting a few other posts on this one goal later this year.
-So be sure to sign up for the blog post emails on the upper right and you'll be sure to receive them.
+So be sure to sign up for the blog post emails below and you'll be sure to receive them.